sreedeepthiatsd/da6401_assignment_1/README.md

 # Assignment 1: Multi-Layer Perceptron for Image Classification

-## Overview
+## Aim

-This assignment requires you to implement a neural network from scratch using only NumPy.
-You will build all components including layers, activations, optimizers, and loss functions, then train your network on MNIST or Fashion-MNIST datasets.
+To implement a neural network from scratch using only NumPy.
+The network is trained on MNIST or Fashion-MNIST datasets.

 ## Learning Objectives